Prep Time: 15 minutes

 - When cake is cool frost.

 - Most powdered sugar products are made with granular sugar processed with cornstarch or tapioca starch.
-However, when buying powdered sugar, read labels carefully to be sure that the product you are considering is not made with wheat starch.
-Manufacturers can change product formulations without notice.
+However, when buying powdered sugar, sometimes called "confectioners sugar" read labels carefully to be sure that the product you are considering is not made with wheat starch.
+Without official "gluten-free" labeling laws as December 2009 you probably won't find a powdered sugar product labeled "gluten-free" but if wheat is listed on the label don't buy it.
+Trader Joe's sells a powdered sugar product that appears on its' "

 - I used Bob's Red Mill Gluten-Free Pizza Crust Mix in this recipe with good results.
 It contains xanthan gum, eliminating the need to add more gum to this recipe.
 Use your favorite gluten-free flour mix in this recipe and add 1 teaspoon xanthan or guar gum to the recipe IF the mix you are using does not contain one of these baking gums.